x-govuk/x-govuk.github.io/app/posts/digital-public-works-ideas.md

 ‘Digital public works’ are platforms and tools that make it easier and faster to build digital public services.

-I’m also big supporter of these.
+I’m also a big supporter of these.
 This unofficial X-GOVUK community is one way to support cross-government collaboration and tools, but many digital public works would need full-time teams to support them.

 There’s lots to be thankful for.
 The [platforms developed by the Government Digital Service](https://www.gov.uk/service-toolkit#platforms-and-tools) – Notify, Pay, Forms and One Login – are all super useful.